William Hall Sherwood: Music educator

 During the summer of 1889, Sherwood began holding workshops and lessons for piano teachers at the Chautauqua Institution’s summer Music School Festival.
 Sherwood continued to travel back to Chautauqua every summer to provide instruction at the camp, until the summer of 1910 before his death.

 In Fall 1889, Sherwood and his wife moved to Chicago, Illinois as he became the Director of the Pianoforte Department in the newly established School for Music and Dramatic Art within the Conservatory of Music.
 In 1895, Sherwood left his position at the Conservatory of Music to establish his own school, the Sherwood Music School, at the Fine Arts Building in Chicago, Illinois.
 Allie Luse Dick was a student.

 While managing his own school, Sherwood also acted as a piano faculty member for the Siegel-Myers Correspondence School of Music.
 In 1906, Sherwood began writing lesson plans, exercises, studies, and compositions for piano for distance students learning piano methods by mail order.
 Siegel-Myers advertised this as an opportunity for their students to learn from “American’s Foremost Pianist.”
 These correspondence courses in piano by Sherwood served as the foundation for the Sherwood Music School when the administration chose to add an Extension Division after Sherwood's death.

 Death

 Sherwood remained the president of his school and the director of the piano department at Siegel-Myers until he suffered a stroke and became bedridden from paralysis in late 1910.
 On January 7, 1911, Sherwood died at his home.
+His student and assistant Georgia Kober succeeded him as president of the Sherwood Music School, leading the school for over thirty years until 1942.